redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/09 More About Functions.md

   )

-  ;; The square root operation leaves a single f64 value on the stack ;; When we exit the function, this becomes the function's return value )
+  ;; The square root operation leaves a single f64 value on the stack ;; We now exit and this becomes the function's return value )
 ```